Biology Section

 PCR Y STR ANALYSIS

 The WCSO Biology Section also provides Y STR testing.
 Utilizing the same PCR technique as above, the STR target areas are now specifically located on the Y chromosome.
-Females have two X chromosomes while males have an X and a Y chromosome.
+Biological females have two X chromosomes while biological males have an X and a Y chromosome.
 Therefore, Y STR analysis examines only the male portion of DNA.
 Y STR’s are particularly useful in instances where the female portion of DNA largely outweighs the male portion of DNA, e.g., a vaginal swab from a female sexually assaulted by a vasectomized male.
 Y STR analysis is also useful in missing person cases.
 All paternally related males will have the same Y STR DNA profile since the Y chromosome is inherited from the biological father.

 The following kits are used: QuantifilerTM DNA Quantification Kit, and YfilerTM Plus Amplification Kit.